 The Winston Moment

-Treez, a cannabis retail software company, launched Winston to help cannabis teams "move faster and more effective."
+Treez, a cannabis retail software company, positioned Winston as an AI teammate for cannabis operators.
 The pitch is solid.
-Retailers get:
+Retailers can get:

 What they don't get: clarity on who's liable when the AI breaks a state compliance rule.